RobotLocomotion/drake/drake/examples/double_pendulum/README.md

 ./bazel-bin/tools/drake_visualizer
 ```

 This will open up the visualization tool.
-Then, go ahead and and run the demo
+Then run the demo with:
-with:

 ```
 bazel run drake/examples/double_pendulum:double_pendulum_demo -- [-simulation_time +inf] [-realtime_rate 1.0]